Frederick Herman Meyer

-Frederick Herman Meyer (June 26, 1876 – March 6, 1961) was an American architect.
+Frederick Herman Meyer (June 26, 1876 – March 6, 1961) was an American architect who was born in San Francisco.
 He was active in the San Francisco Bay Area, and is known for designing the YMCA Hotel in San Francisco.
 From c.1898 until 1901, Samuel Newsom worked with Meyer, to form the firm Newsom and Meyer in Oakland.
 Starting in 1902 and until 1908, Meyer entered into a partnership with architect Smith O'Brien to form the form Meyer and O'Brien.

 Frederick Herman Meyer was born on Telegraph Hill, San Francisco, his father John Nicholas Meyer was a German immigrant, cabinet maker.

+Meyer's papers are held at the College of Environmental Design Archives at the University of California, Berkeley.